harshkasat/Facial_emotions/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to [Facial_emotions]
 <br>

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to [Facial_emotions]!
 We welcome contributions from everyone who is interested in improving the project.
 By contributing, you not only help us build a better application but also gain valuable experience and have the opportunity to showcase your skills.
 <br>

 ## Getting Started

-To start contributing to [Project Name], please follow these steps:
+To start contributing to [Facial_emotions], please follow these steps:

 1. Fork the repository on GitHub.